jspsych/jsPsych/docs/markdown_docs/features/timeline.md

 ## Nested timelines

 Each object on the timeline can also have it's own timeline.
-This is useful for a lot of reasons.
-The first is that it allows you to define common parameters across trials once and have them apply to all the trials on the nested timeline.
+This is useful for many reasons.
+One is that it allows you to define common parameters across trials once and have them apply to all the trials on the nested timeline.
 The example below creates a series of trials using the single-stim plugin, where the only thing that changes from trial-to-trial is the image file being displayed on the screen.

 ```javascript
 var judgment_trials = {